Add Your Heading Text Here

 Install Libraries

-To scrape Google Shopping Results we need to install an HTTP library so we can move forward.
+To scrape Google Shopping Results, we need to install an HTTP library so we can move forward.

 1. Requests

-So before starting, we have to ensure that we have set up our Python project and installed our packages — Requests.
+So, before starting, we have to ensure that we have set up our Python project and installed our packages — Requests.
 You can install the packages from the above link or run the below command if you don’t want to read the documentation.

 pip install requests

-API Key From Scrapingdog
+Get an API Key From Scrapingdog

 As we are using Scrapingdog’s Google Shopping Scraper API for this tutorial, we would also need an API Key to extract the shopping results.

 Getting an API Key from Scrapingdog is easy.
-You have to register on its website, and after that, you will be directed to its dashboard where you will get your API Key.
+You have to register on its website, and after that, you will be directed to its dashboard, where you will get your API Key.

 Process